FOSSEE/st-scripts/loops/script.rst

 ..
 R10

-We can see that we got the same ouput as before.Note that the lines of code are less.
+We can see that we got the same output as before.Note that the lines of code are less.

 Pause the video here, try out the following exercise and resume the video.